mpatric/badass/readme.md

 -   More semantic markup
 -   Auto sitemap generation
 -   Additional 'themes' out of the box
--   Ability to close a post to comments
 -   Validate email address on comment entry
 -   Caching
 -   Better Twitter integration: tweet this post, with tweet count